Expert Guide by Divya Batra Masiwal, MA Clinical Psychology

 About the Author

 This guide was written by Divya Batra Masiwal, an Art Psychotherapist, Counselor, and Life Coach with an MA in Clinical Psychology and 11+ years of experience in mental health.
 Divya founded Artfelt Therapy to make art therapy accessible to people across India, combining clinical expertise with creative healing approaches.
+Based in Mumbai, she offers both in-person and online sessions.

 Ready to Experience Art Therapy?